 With the dry winter months comes dry winter skin, and for those who already have this type of skin, it can sometimes feel unbearable.
 While lotions do help, they won’t work their best if your soap is leaving your skin drier than before you showered.
-That’s why it’s just as important to be using a moisturizing body wash.
-But there are hundreds of options out there all claiming to do the same thing.
+That’s why it’s important to use a moisturizing body wash that hydrates your skin and can help soothe other issues that can irritate dry skin even further.

 Here are some of our favorites for your consideration.
 We've chosen them based on their ingredients as well as reviewer satisfaction.

 *Please note that these products were chosen after extensive research by mybest writers.
 The choices are not necessarily affiliated with or recommended by Dr. Lauren Levy.

 The Seaweed Bath Co.

 Tree to Tub

 Hydrating Body Wash

 Very Emollient Body Wash

 Moisturizing Body Wash for Dry Skin

 Rose Water & Pink Sea Salt Scrub & Wash